 Why do thatched roofs cost more to insure?

 There are three main reasons home insurance can cost more if your property has a thatched roof:

 - This type of roof can sometimes cost considerably more to repair or replace, since it involves a heritage construction method that requires a skilled craftsperson and there are now relatively few professional thatchers working in the UK

 - Many insurance underwriters view thatch as a significant fire risk, which means this construction method runs the risk of higher insurance claims

 - A significant number of thatched properties are also listed buildings, and insurance for a listed building is usually more expensive

 Is it true that a thatched roof is a major fire hazard for homeowners?

-A property’s thatched roof isn’t necessarily any more likely to catch fire, but if a fire does break out the burning thatch has the potential to be much destructive to the rest of the property than a tile or slate roof would be.
+A property’s thatched roof isn’t necessarily any more likely to catch fire, but if a fire does break out the burning straw has the potential to be much destructive to the rest of the property than a tile or slate roof would be.

 Both insurance claims data and fire incident data from the UK’s Fire and Rescue Services indicates that the most common cause of thatched roof fires is the use of open fires, wood-burning stoves or solid fuel appliances, so if you live in a house with a thatched roof (or you are a buy-to-let landlord for this type of property) you can reduce the risk of fire by ensuring the chimney is swept on a regular basis or removing solid fuel appliances.